Jtonna/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website "adapts" to the user viewport at hard coded set values as a fully responsive site will respond to viewport at any given point.

 2. Describe what it means to be mobile first vs desktop first.

+This question could use better wording.
+But Mobile first design quite literally means desiging for mobile layouts first and upscaleing the rest of the website via adaptive or responsive design.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it allows 1rem to === 10px

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is ideal for large and or complex projects as you can write your css in a similar style to html.
+This makes it easier to find and change things.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is being able to use variables for color palletes.
+A concept that gives me trouble is mix-ins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.